abrhamadddis/End-to-End-Web3-dApps/Readme.md

 1. **Root Directory**: This is the top-level directory of your project.
 It contains configuration files like `.gitignore` and `Readme.md`, which provide an overview and instructions for the project.

-2. **Fullstack Directory**: This directory contains the backend and frontend components of your project.
+2. **Fullstack Directory**: This directory contains the backend and frontend components of the project.

 3. **Image Directory**: This directory contains various image files related to the project.